ollama/ollama/llama/README.md

 ## Syncing with llama.cpp

-To update this package to the latest llama.cpp code, use the `sync_llama.sh` script:
+To update this package to the latest llama.cpp code, use the `sync.sh` script:

 ```
-./sync_llama.sh ../../llama.cpp
+./sync.sh ../../llama.cpp
 ```